"TRULY MOVING . . . BETTE BAO LORD IS AT HER STRONGEST." –The Boston Globe

 Through these three richly drawn characters, Bette Bao Lord re-creates the stirring drama of twentieth-century China.
 In vivid, haunting prose she evokes the outrages that marred fifty years of the Chinese people’s existence–and illuminates the remarkable resilience that defines them to this day.

 About Bette Bao Lord Enterprises, Inc.

 Bette Bao Lord was born in Shanghai in 1938.
-She emigrated to America with her parents during China’s Civil War; they settled in Brooklyn, where she grew up.
-She attended Tufts University and received an M.A. from the Fletcher School… More about Bette Bao Lord Enterprises, Inc.
+She immigrated to America with her parents during China’s Civil War; they settled in Brooklyn, New York, where she grew up.
+She attended Tufts University and received an MA from the… More about Bette Bao Lord Enterprises, Inc.